-Some homeowners want the best.
-The motor’s Wi-Fi connectivity allows homeowners to monitor the use of their door, and the opener is packed with internet-based safety features.
-Homeowners can choose to receive notifications on opens and closes and are able to control both functions remotely from their iPhone or other PDAs.
+Many homeowners want the latest and greatest in available technology.
+The Wi-Fi connectivity of this motor not only allows the homeowner to monitor the use of their door, but it is also packed with internet-based safety features.
+Homeowners can opt-in to get notifications on opens and closes and are able to control each function remotely from their iPhone or other PDA.